 To develop the capacity of urban government and residents to promote practices and options to transit from risks to resilience in rapidly urbanizing areas of Kathmandu and Lalitpur.

-The project conducted urban vulnerability and capacity assessment (VCA) orientation program in ward 9 of Lalitpur Metropolitan City on 11 December 2018 and ward 10 of Kathmandu Metropolitan city on 7 December 2018.
+The project conducted an urban vulnerability and capacity assessment (VCA) orientation program in ward 9 of Lalitpur Metropolitan City on 11 December 2018 and ward 10 of Kathmandu Metropolitan city on 7 December 2018.
 The aim was to sensitize and empower elected ward representatives, ward disaster management committees and related stakeholders to assess risks and hazards in their communities and increase their resilience.
 The program supported the wards in preparing local disaster and climate resilience plans.
-The local government representatives, local leaders, school teachers, representative of health institutions, representative of development organizations and community people participated in the VCA orientation program.
+The local government representatives, local leaders, school teachers, representatives of health institutions, representatives of development organizations and community people participated in the VCA orientation program.
 Participatory tools like focus group discussion, mobility and problem tree mappings were used to measure the risk and hazard exposure in the communities and understand their capacity to cope with such hazards.
 VCA provided a clear picture of priorities for getting prepared to avoid and reduce the risk of disasters.

 The simulation of earthquake and fire safety was conducted in the selected wards of Kathmandu and Lalitpur Metropolitan Cities.
-Drill was carried out to enhance capacities of ward disaster management committees (WDMCs) and the stakeholders to deal with emergency situation (such as fire and earthquake) and save lives and minimize loss.
-Participants were provided with information on types and nature of physical and psychological damages that disasters can cause as well as some tips on how to overcome stress in times of disasters.
+The drill was carried out to enhance the capacities of ward disaster management committees (WDMCs) and the stakeholders to deal with an emergency situation (such as fire and earthquake) and save lives and minimize loss.
+Participants were provided with information on the types and nature of physical and psychological damages that disasters can cause as well as some tips on how to overcome stress in times of disasters.
 The wards are now capable of dealing with hazards and can respond well during earthquake and fire events.

 ISET Nepal has drafted Urban Disaster Risk Reduction (DRR) toolkit.
 The toolkit is a comprehensive booklet with information on disaster risk reduction and the steps to be adopted to minimize risks.
 The toolkit after endorsed by the government will be adopted by the local governments for urban disaster risk reduction.

-ISET Nepal provided technical support to Shramik Shanti Higher Secondary School in Chysal, ward 9, Lalitpur to develop school disaster preparedness and response plan for emergency.
+ISET Nepal provided technical support to Shramik Shanti Higher Secondary School in Chysal, ward 9, Lalitpur to develop school disaster preparedness and response plan for an emergency.
 On 10 December 2018 Interaction workshop was held with parents, teachers and students to explore the risks of disasters and identify resources available at school to deal with the disasters.
 Evacuation and Contingency plans for the school were also discussed.

-ISET Nepal provided technical support in organizing one day interaction program on legal provisions on disaster risk reduction and management.
-The program was organized by Disaster Management Division of Kathmandu Metropolitan City on 29 March 2019.
-The interaction was focused for the ward representatives from all the 32 wards of Kathmandu Metropolitan City.
+ISET Nepal provided technical support in organizing one-day interaction program on legal provisions on disaster risk reduction and management.
+The program was organized by the Disaster Management Division of Kathmandu Metropolitan City on 29 March 2019.
+The interaction was focused on the ward representatives from all the 32 wards of Kathmandu Metropolitan City.
 The major objective of the event was to share the different legal provisions of disaster risk reduction and management such as constitutional provisions of disaster risk reduction and management Act 2074, disaster risk reduction and management National Policy 2075, disaster risk reduction national strategic action plan 2018-2030, local government operation act 2074 including different framework, regulations and guidelines.
 The interaction program was expected to support ward representatives and concerned stakeholders in preparing local level acts, frameworks and action plans based on available model acts.

-ISET Nepal provided technical support in organizing interaction program with elected representatives and staff of Lalitpur Metropolitan City on disaster risk reduction and urban resilience.
+ISET Nepal provided technical support in organizing interaction programs with elected representatives and staff of Lalitpur Metropolitan City on disaster risk reduction and urban resilience.
 The program was organized by Lalitpur Metropolitan (LMC) City Office on 24th and 25th May 2019 in Nagarkot.
 The interaction was attended by ward representatives from all the 29 wards of Lalitpur Metropolitan City and senior staff of LMC.
-The overall objective of the interaction was to generate awareness among elected representatives and senior staff to mainstream disaster risk reduction activities in annual plan of Lalitpur Metropolitan City.
+The overall objective of the interaction was to generate awareness among elected representatives and senior staff to mainstream disaster risk reduction activities in the annual plan of Lalitpur Metropolitan City.
 In addition to this elected representatives (ward chairpersons) and municipal officials were oriented on legal provisions of disaster risk reduction and management in Nepal and the localization of UNDRR’s (United Nations Office for Disaster Risk Reduction) “Making Cities Resilient Campaign” in the context of Lalitpur Metropolitan City.
 Altogether 77 persons attended the interaction program.
 Deputy Mayor of Lalitpur Metropolitan city in her closing remarks said “let us practically implement the disaster risk reduction agendas and actions discussed here.
 Our metropolitan will succeed when elected representatives and staff work together for a common goal and build urban resilience based on the DRR Act “.

-On June 2019 Safer Cities Project supported 1 set television (LG SMART TV, 43″) in ward 2, 9, 11 of LMC and ward 12 of KMC.
+In June 2019 Safer Cities Project supported 1 set television (LG SMART TV, 43″) in ward 2, 9, 11 of LMC and ward 12 of KMC.
 The objective of providing television is to disseminate information related to disaster risk reduction, disaster preparedness and other relevant information from ward office to the public.